Aronnax9000/Vega816/README.md

 ### Vector Pull Rewrite Shim

+The Vector Pull Rewrite shim allows the IRQ Dispatcher to alter the fetch address of the processor when it is fetching an IRQ vector.
+A three bit number between 0-7 is added to the least significant bits (but one) of the fetch address, A1-A3, with carry into A4.

+The VPB line is brought active low by the 65C816 during the fetch of any interrupt vector, not just IRQ.
+However, the standard IRQ vector's address has a unique bit pattern which makes it easy to autodetect, so that the shim will only request a vector pull offset when fetching the IRQ vector, and not for any other kind of interrupt.

+When VPB is active (low) and A1-A3 are all high, indicating that an interrupt vector is being fetched by the processor, the shim requests a vector pull offset from the IRQ Dispatcher by asserting VP_REQ (positive logic).
+Pulldown resistors keep the offset equal to zero when Y0-Y2 are not connected (no IRQ Dispatcher) or in a high impedance state.

-A 74HC283 adder is used to add an offset to A1-A4 equal to the three bit number provided as input by Y0-Y2.
-This takes place only when VPB is active (low) and A1-A3 are all high, indicating that an interrupt vector is being fetched by the processor.
+A 74HC283 adder is used to add an offset to A1-A4 equal to the three bit number provided as input to the shim from the IRQ Dispatcher, on pins Y0-Y2.
 This has the effect of altering the fetch of the IRQ vector at $FFEE to a fetch of a vector at one of the following eight addresses:
 ```
 $00FFEE IRQ 0
 $00FFF0 IRQ 1